-prices for similar assets or liabilities in active or non-active markets. nounced a global health emergency because of a new strain of coro-Level 2 inputs may also include insignificant adjustments to market navirus originating in Wuhan, China (the "COVID-19 outbreak") and the risks to the international community as the virus spreads globally beyond its point of origin.
+On January 30, 2020, the World Health Organization ("WHO") announced a global health emergency because of a new strain of coronavirus originating in Wuhan, China (the "COVID-19 outbreak") and the risks to the international community as the virus spreads globally beyond its point of origin.
 In March 2020, the WHO classified the COVID-19 outbreak as a pandemic, based on the rapid increase in exposure globally.

-contributed to instability in financial markets.
-Investment securities are exposed to various risks, such as interest rate, market and credit The Commission uses appropriate valuation techniques based on the risks.
-Due to the level of risk associated with certain investment se-available inputs to measure the fair value of its investments.
-When curities, it is at least reasonably possible that changes in the fair valand the amounts reported in the statements of cash receipts and disbursements.
+The pandemic has adversely affected global economic activity and contributed to instability in financial markets.
+Investment securities are exposed to various risks, such as interest rate, market and credit risks.
+Due to the level of risk associated with certain investment securities, it is at least reasonably possible that changes in the fair values of investment securities will occur in the near term and that such changes could materially affect the Commission's account balances and the amounts reported in the statements of cash receipts and disbursements.
 Because the values of the Commission's investments have and will fluctuate in response to changing market conditions, the amount of losses that will be recognized in subsequent periods, if any, and the related impact on the Commission's liquidity cannot be determined at this time.

 Based on the Commission's assessment, management believes the Commission's financial statements will not be materially impacted by COVID-19.
-However, the impact of COVID-19 remains uncertain and may be different from what the Commission has estimated as of February 4, 2021.
+However, the impact of COVID-19 remains uncertain and may be different from what the Commission has estimated as of February 8, 2022.
 The Commission will continue to closely monitor any material changes to future economic conditions.